joshuabg96/joshuabg96/README.md

 Mechatronic Engineer passionate about cars and interested in automotive-oriented embedded systems.

 - 🔭 I’m currently working on Automotive Industry as Software Developer in Automatic Steering.
-- 🌱 I’m currently pursuing a master's degree in electronic design.

 <!--